 - If the number is unknown or private, you won’t be able to see who called or call them back.

-- For landlines, you won’t get any instant navigation options to help you deal with the caller, such as viewing their location, blocking them, or the ability to add them to your contacts.
+- For landlines, you won’t get any instant navigation options to help you deal with the caller.
+That includes viewing their location, blocking them, or the ability to add them to your contacts.

 - Dialing *69 can be somewhat inconvenient if you’re in a big hurry and trying to make a call as quickly as possible.